indigogem/sdl3_cmake_vscode_template/README.md

 Some downside is you should be aware how you build your thirdparty, to not link you release build with debug version etc.

-Executable will be put in build/bin data/ will be copied in build/bin/data
+Executable will be put in build/bin

+./data/ will be synced with ./build/bin/data (on windows using robocopy, check cmake file) (data/ ignored by git, check .gitignore)